Sometimes you might want to ensure that your in stock products are always above products that are out of stock in your search results.

 There are two important caveats with this approach:

-If a product does not have an attribute for in_stock then it will rank after those that are out of stock.
+If a product does not have the in_stock attribute then it will rank after those that have in_stock set to false.
 Of course this is not desirable.
 So you will need to make sure that this attribute is always set on all records.

 Caveat 2 We need to be very careful when ranking an attribute before the other ranking criteria